 When I finally got to Nairobi, I put my hypothesis to the test.
 When next asked what gin I wanted when ordering a gin and tonic, I alternated between choosing Gilbey’s Gin and Gordon’s Gin.
 Whenever I ordered Gilbey’s Gin, I got the same gin and tonic that I had become accustomed to prior to my experiment.
 Whenever I ordered Gordon’s Gin, my drink tasted as superb as it did that afternoon in Arusha.

 I quickly became a convert.
 For me, if you ask me whether I prefer Gilbey’s Gin or Gordon’s Gin, my answer is clear: it’s definitely Gordon’s Gin.
 I am not sure what makes Gordon’s Gin a tastier gin—I am not a connoisseur of gin like that—but in laywoman’s terms, there’s just something more aromatic about Gordon’s Gin.
-I like to say it has a “rounder” taste by which maybe I mean it has a more complex, symphony of flavors (as opposed to being flat and one-dimensional), but that’s just me.
+I like to say it has a “rounder” taste perhaps by which I mean it has a more complex, symphony of flavors (as opposed to being flat and one-dimensional), but that’s just me.
 After all, taste is a highly personal thing.

-Do You Prefer Gordon’s Gin or Gilbey’s Gin?
+Now Your Turn: Do You Prefer Gilbey’s Gin or Gordon’s Gin?

-How about you?
-Which do you prefer?
-If asked Gilbey’s Gin or Gordon’s Gin, what is your response?
-Why?
+If asked Gilbey’s Gin or Gordon’s Gin, what is your response, and why?
 I look forward to hearing what you have to say in the comments.

 Until the next time,

 P.S.
 To be sure not to miss future posts on ChickAboutTown, sign up to receive posts directly by email.
 You can also follow me on Twitter or on Facebook for daily musings on living & lifestyle in East Africa.
 Signing up is free and easy!